 For those who are curious, you will be able to install apps from the Store even after disabling or blocking Microsoft account.

 How to block or disable Microsoft account in Windows 10:

 Note: Since Local Group Policy Editor is not available in the Home edition of Windows 10, this guide is limited to Windows 10 Pro and Enterprise editions.
 We will try to add a workaround for users on Home edition once we manage to block Microsoft accounts via Registry.

 Step 1: Type Edit group policy in Start menu or taskbar search box and then press Enter key to open Local Group Policy Editor.
 One can also type Gpedit.msc in the search or Run command box and then press Enter key to open the Group Policy Editor.

 Step 2: In the Local Group Policy Editor, navigate to the following policy:

 Computer Configuration > Windows Settings > Security Settings > Local Polices > Security Options.

-Step 4: Under Local Security Setting tab, click on the drop-down box to see following three options:
+Step 4: Under the Local Security Setting tab, click on the drop-down box to see the following three options:

 # This policy is disabled

 # Users can’t add Microsoft accounts